kungpaogao/Lux-Meter/README.md

 - Other libraries should be installed by default

 ## Known Issues
-- Sometimes more than one logger file (usually 2 or 3) will be created
+- ~~Sometimes more than one logger file (usually 2 or 3) will be created~~
-  - This can sometimes be fixed by setting WAIT_TO_START to 1
+  - ~~This can sometimes be fixed by setting WAIT_TO_START to 1~~
+  - This was because the code was already running before the Serial Monitor was opened (LED will now flash when code runs)
 - Currently, this code only allows the creation of 1000 log files (000-999)
   - Easily expandable